methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-09-07-hey-i-can-devops-my-network-too-define-nodes-part-2.md

     - Ansible
   redirect_from:
     - /hey-i-can-devops-my-network-too-define-nodes-part-2
-toc: true
-toc_label: "Contents"
-excerpt: "In the previous post we prepped our environment in order to get everything ready to begin building out our environment.
-Which means we are now ready to..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 In the [previous post](https://everythingshouldbevirtual.com/hey-i-can-devops-my-network-too-prep-work-part-1) we prepped our environment in order to get everything ready to begin